Leverege/amplify-docs/docs/architecture/core/index.md

 ## Network

 A Network represents a source of device data.
 When a device needs to be contacted, the Network is used as the target.
-In particular, messages are published to the <networkId>-outbound topic.
+In particular, messages are published to the `<networkId>-outbound topic`.
 The ingestion service setup to manage that network's data can listen on this topic and then communicate appropriately to the source server.
-The Network Id is also part external identity of a Device.
+The Network Id is also part of the external identity of a Device.

-## Message Route

-A Message Route defines how a particular Message type (deviceDataEventMsg for example ) is acted upon.
-This is used to select which reason scripts will run when a new data for a Device is received.

-## Reason Script

-A Reason Script is code that can be run in response to new Message or a Timer.
-These Scripts are used to supply business logic to your project.
-Actions like Sending out a daily status email or calculating alert states and sending notifications when they occur would fall under the domain of a Reason Script.
-These Scripts can also interface with external systems, as needed.

-## Reason Trigger

-The Reason Triggers are like Scripts, but without having to write code.
-For many simple tasks such as sending alerts when a device is in a certain state for a certain amount of time, triggers will be easier to setup than a Script.

-## Timer

-A Timer represents a task that needs to be trigger in a certain amount of time, or repeatedly.
-These are often used to tell a Reason Script to run periodically.

 ## Template

 Templates are used to create branded emails or SMS notifications.
-When Reason triggers a send email request, a Template Id and contextual data can be supplied to produce the branded email.
+When Reason triggers a send email request, a Template ID and contextual data can be supplied to produce the branded email.

 ## Users